Skip to main content Skip to navigation

 3. Leverage AI and machine learning

 Artificial intelligence (AI) and machine learning (ML) have become indispensable tools in the fight against financial crime, offering capabilities that surpass traditional methods.
-In the open banking environment, where vast amounts of data are generated every second, these technologies can process and analyze information at a scale and speed beyond human capacity.
+In the open banking environment, where vast data is generated every second, these technologies can analyze information at a scale and speed beyond human capacity.

 There’s a real potential for banks to have access to vast amounts of additional customer and transaction data.
 To capitalize on more effective ways to identify risk and criminal behavior, they’re going to need to bring machine learning and artificial intelligence to the table in a meaningful way.